ingadhoc/odoo-argentina-ee/l10n_ar_edi_ux/README.rst

 * Improve auto detecion of linked document when posting to afip an NC/ND by checking linked invoices on a sale order (for eg. a credit note created from a sale order will report as related invoice the invoice created from the same sale order)
 * Logic to connecto to AFIP Padron using connection approach in enterprise module l10n_ar_edi
 * Add button on electronic journals to get valid document types for the selected webservice.
 When is given the response and the Webservice used, returns a more legible message to be shown to the users.
-* Debit checks from payments.
-This functionality is included here because we use methods from enterprise (account_accountant).
 * Allow to set boarding permission (Permisos de embarque) in argentinian electronic exportation invoices.

 About Padron: